It is a gallbladder removal procedure performed primarily to treat gallstones.

-Meanwhile, patients with “keyhole” surgery are allowed to go home after spending the night in the hospital.
+Meanwhile, patients with “keyhole” surgery can go home after spending the night in the hospital.

 Possible risks and complications

-A surgical removal of the gallbladder can cause hemorrhage, infection and pain.
+Surgical removal of the gallbladder can cause bleeding, infection, and pain.
 These risks are more likely to occur in open surgery than in a laparoscopic procedure.

-Other possible complications are leakage of bile, injury to other organs such as the intestine, inflammation of the pancreas and development of blood clots.
-There is also a small chance that sepsis will develop.
+Other possible complications are leakage of bile, injury to other organs such as the intestine, inflammation of the pancreas, and development of blood clots.
+There is also a tiny chance that sepsis will develop.